tangrs/ndless-bflt-loader/README.md

 ## Status

 * Can run binaries
 * Basic unit tests pass
 * No support for gzipped data yet
 * GOT relocation untested (is there a good way to test??)
+* Shared library support is getting there (but still sketchy)

+TODO:

+* Work out how to create and use bFLT shared libraries reliably.

 ## API